The Phiaton BT100 NC is a Bluetooth enabled wireless IEM for under $100 that also sports a very useful water resistance feature.

 You do not want to let them run directly in the water, this is rated at IPX4 and really not suited for direct contact with a showerhead running water.
 But, it is just fine so long as your head isn’t under the water of the shower.

-I mentioned that, because as water builds up around your ear area, even with no direct contact, a warm shower and steam drops will form around the IEM housing and eventually creep into the ear area if the seal on your IEM in your ear is not proper, which further degrades bass quality (obviously).
+I mentioned that because as water builds up around your ear area, even with no direct contact, a warm shower and steam drops will form around the IEM housing and eventually creep into the ear area if the seal on your IEM in your ear is not proper, which further degrades bass quality (obviously).
 The seal is important on this model.

-During that time, I get worried about whatever headphone I am using, I worry about cars splashing me as they drive through puddles on the side of the street near the curb, I worry about oddities like that with my Hifi headphones nearly always.
+During that time, I get worried about whatever headphones I am using, I worry about cars splashing me as they drive through puddles on the side of the street near the curb, I worry about oddities like that with my Hifi headphones nearly always.

 I’ve not had a Bluetooth 4.0, Active Noise Canceling and water-resistant IEM that I found to sound very nice on call quality, but the BT100 NC comes with dual microphones for an attempt at a better sound quality for voice needs on your end of the spectrum of the conversation.